hoaproject/Stream/README.md

 ```

 Passing `null` as a second argument means: No context.
 Note that we
-must manually call the `open` method to open the stream.
-Between the
+must manually call the `open` method to open the stream then.
+Between
-stream instanciation and the stream opening, we can attach new
+the stream instanciation and the stream opening, we can attach new
 listeners.

 Depending of the stream implementation, different listeners will be